 Three virtual LSI research centres and one cross-cutting centre support life sciences research at QMUL.
 These are:

 - Genomic Health (led by Vardhman Rakyan (Blizard Institute); co-leads are Mark Caulfield (William Harvey Research Institute) and David van Heel (Blizard Institute));

 - Bioengineering (led by David Lee (School of Engineering and Material Science));

-- Mind in society (led by Magda Osman (School of Biological and Chemical Sciences), Stefan Priebe (Wolfson Institute), Marcus Pearce (School of Electronic Engineering and Computer Science));
+- Mind in society (led by Magda Osman (School of Biological and Chemical Sciences) and Dr Catherine Carr (Blizard Institute) with advisory support from Professor Stefan Priebe (Wolfson Institute),

 - Cross-cutting Centre for Computational biology (led by Conrad Bessant (School of Biological and Chemical Sciences) and Claude Chelala (Barts Cancer Institute)).

 In tandem with the centres and work in aligned areas, a crucial aspect of the LSI research remit is clinical engagement and care.
 Through collaboration between QMUL academics and Barts Health NHS Trust clinicians, our joint ‘Clinical-academic group’ aims to produce a suite of activities that will interact with the new research centres.

 Our research is conducted across a wide range of disciplines, including humanities, social sciences, law, medicine, dentistry, science and engineering.
 There is substantial world-class life sciences activity across the university, including: